 So, how well does this method work?
 Well, the first barrel that I chambered like this was a Broughton 9-groove .22 Waldog .
 I finished the barrel job on Thursday.
 Shot it that Saturday in a registered match in Oklahoma City.
 I was second at 100, won the 200 and finished by winning the grand.
 Then the next month won the grand again.
 The competition at the Okie Shooters Range is tough.
 Some of the hottest shooters in the United States shoot Oklahoma City.
 The method outlined above has been slightly changed and updated over the years since the Oklahoma City matches, but is basically still the same procedure and step as used then.
 Steps that have been changed since then are that I used to drive the reamer with a dead center.
 I no longer do that.
 The simple reamer holder that I use is pictured below.
 It works much better than any manufactured floating reamer holder that I have used.

 Above – Update 2019.
 This is the collar that I now use to go around the outside of the barrel on the chamber end.
-With the collar around the barrel and the collar held tight in the 6 jaw chuck, you can take the muzzle end of the barrel and move it anywhere you want in the spider end of the headstock and it will stay where you move it.
+With the collar around the barrel and the collar held tight in the adjust true 3 or 6 jaw chuck, you can take the muzzle end of the barrel and move it anywhere you want in the spider end of the headstock and it will stay where you move it.
 This indicates that the barrel isn’t being bent.
-The collar has a 1/4″ ring that is 1.350″ in diameter and is undercut directly underneath the ring as you can see in the photo.
-When the chuck jaws are tightened down, they only bear against the 1/4″ ring.
+The collar is a 1/4″wide ring that is 1.350″ in diameter bored out to slip over the barrel with a few thousandths clearance.
+The slot on the ring lets the ring tighten down against the barrel when the chuck jaws are tightened.
+When the chuck jaws are tightened down, they only bear against the ring.
+The chuck jaws do not bear directly against the barrel itself.
 If the ring is not used and the jaws are tightened directly against the barrel, you can push the muzzle end of the barrel, let go and the barrel will return to the original location in the spider.
 This indicates that if you adjust the barrel in the spider that you are actually bending the barrel.
 The collar solves that problem.
-Below is a simpler version of the ring above that works equally as well.

 Below – A photo that I took of a Bald Eagle floating reamer holder that a customer sent me to use with his reamer setup.
 Unfortunately, I couldn’t use it as the reamer holder has a #2 Morse taper and my Kent lathe uses a # 3 Morse taper.
 The Bald Eagle reamer holder is a little more polished version of the tube that I use to float my reamers.